ergest/sql_patterns/Book/chap4.md

-# Chapter 4: Query Performance
+# Chapter 4: Performance Patterns
 In this chapter we're going to talk about query performance, aka how to make your queries run faster.
 Why do we care about making queries run faster?
 Faster queries get you results faster, obviously, but they also consume fewer resources, making them cheaper on modern data warehouses.

 This chapter isn't just about speed.
 There are many clever hacks to make your queries run really fast, but many of them will make your code unreadable and unmaintainable.
 We need to strike a balance between performance and maintainability.